Loring, Port Loring and District

 Loring, Port Loring and District is a local services board in the Canadian province of Ontario, located in Parry Sound District, and by extension, the Almaguin Highlands region.

 The board administers services in the geographic townships of Blair, East Mills and Wilson and parts of the geographic townships of Hardy, McConkey and Pringle, including the communities of Arnstein, Bear Valley, Ess Narrows Landing, Fleming's Landing, Golden Valley, Loring, Port Loring and Spring Creek.
 The ghost town of Lost Channel is also located within the board's jurisdictional area.

 Loring was named in 1884 by Member of Parliament William Edward O'Brien after his wife's maiden name, and the nearby community of Port Loring was named in 1922 for its position on the shore of Wauquimakog Lake in the Pickerel River system.
 Historically, Port Loring was an important logging centre.
 Currently, the community is known for its tourism industry, which is focused primarily on camping, deer hunting, fishing and snowmobiling.
 Along with the nearby community of Restoule, the area promotes itself as the Loring-Restoule tourist area.

+Loring is noted for producing some of the best Maple Syrup in the world according to the Royal Agricultural Winter Fair in Toronto.
+In 2019 Sarah and Mike Clapperton of "Clapperton Maple Syrup" took top honours in the Canada Grade A, Amber/Rich Taste Category.
+"Clapperton Maple Syrup" also won the John David Easton World Championship Cup for producing the very best syrup that year.

+"Two Wet Dogs Maple Syrup" owned by Ann and Hunter Wilson, have been consistent winners of the Royal Agricultural Winter Fair Awards winning 1st place for their Grade "A" Dark Maple Syrup in 2020 and 2022, the Dominion & Grimm Reserve Grand Champion Trophy also in 2022, Grade "A" Amber Maple Syrup in 2023 and two World Champion Maple Syrup awards back to back in 2024 and 2025.